DenzelTakura/React-Todo-App/README.md

+# Todo App

+Basic todo Application using React.js.
+Pust into practice styling using modules, creation of components and breaking down of object into smaller components.

+A good template and start point for react beginners

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.